Howdy, everyone! It’s been a while.

 While things may not be going away here they may diversify if I pull the trigger.
 I’ll still post miniature stuff as I find the motivation for it but it’s definitely going on the back-burner for a while.
 I’ve never been one to do something just because it’s what I’ve always done.
 If the enjoyment isn’t there, then I’d rather do the things I am enjoying.

 Update: I decided to start another site for the DIY homeowner stuff that you can find on my new blog.
+I also started a blacksmithing business (Forged by Thor) and you can see my work there.

 - Creative Twilight’s Future and My Thoughts (Feedback Welcomed!) - December 4, 2021